mesloubi2021/glTF/extensions/2.0/Khronos/KHR_audio_graph/README.md

 We have to declare all node upfront, they will be referenced by the graph

+FIXME:: input/output type of the node is actually determined by the node (scheme) itself.
+Either we need to express input/output type od remove it

 Each Audio graph object is composed of:

   * An `audionodetype` category which must be one of the follwoing: audiodata, oscillator, source, mixer, TODO